Houston riot of 1917: Second and third courts-martial

-Wilson's clemency and commentary
+President Wilson's clemency and commentary

-On August 31, 1918, President Woodrow Wilson granted clemency to ten soldiers by commuting their death sentences to life in prison.
+On August 31, 1918, President Woodrow Wilson commuted the death sentences of ten soldiers to life in prison.
 Wilson issued a rare public statement in order that the basis of his action might be "a matter of record."

-The President's statement began by recounting the events that led to the deaths of "innocent bystanders" who were "peaceable disposed civilians of the City of Houston."
+The President's statement began by recounting the events that led to the deaths of "innocent bystanders" who were "peaceably disposed civilians of the City of Houston."
 He noted the investigations that followed were "very searching and thorough", in the fashion of most investigations involving alleged attacks by black citizens.
 In each of the three proceedings, the court was promised to be "properly constituted" and composed of "officers of experience and sobriety of judgment."
-Wilson also took pains to claim that "extraordinary precautions" were taken to "insure the fairness of the trials" and, in each instance, the rights of the defendants were "surrounded at every point" by the "safeguards" of "a humane administration of the law."
-As a result, technically there were "no legal errors" which had "prejudiced the rights of the accused."
+Wilson also noted that "extraordinary precautions" were taken to "insure the fairness of the trials" and, in each instance, the rights of the defendants were "surrounded at every point" by the "safeguards" of "a humane administration of the law."
+As a result, technically there were "no legal errors" that had "prejudiced the rights of the accused."

 Wilson stated that he affirmed the death sentences of six soldiers because there was "plain evidence" that they "deliberately" engaged in "shocking brutality."
 On the other hand, he commuted the remaining sentences because he believed the "lesson" of the lawless riot had already been "adequately pointed."
-He desired the "splendid loyalty" of African American soldiers be recognized and expressed the hope that clemency would inspire them "to further zeal and service to the country."
+He desired the "splendid loyalty" of African-American soldiers be recognized and expressed the hope that clemency would inspire them "to further zeal and service to the country."

-Most importantly, from Ruckman's standpoint, Wilson (a former law professor) wrote the actions taken by the former Commander of the Southern Department were "legal and justified by the record."
-Indeed, the President agreed that "a stern redress" of the rioters' "wrongs" was the "surest protection of society against their further recurrence".
-As historian Calvin C. Smith noted in 1991, there was no proof of a "conspiracy", and many of the sentenced were not conclusively identified in the dark and rainy night as having even participated in the riot, despite the pledge of fair trials and absolute transparency.
+Most importantly from the Army's viewpoint, Wilson (a former law professor) wrote that the actions taken by the former Commander of the Southern Department were "legal and justified by the record."
+The President agreed that "a stern redress" of the rioters' "wrongs" was the "surest protection of society against their further recurrence".
+But as historian Calvin C. Smith noted in 1991, there was no proof of a "conspiracy", and many of the sentenced were not conclusively identified in the dark and rainy night as having even participated in the riot, despite the government's pledge of fair trials and absolute transparency.